Meet the Ghosts of Hollywood's Past at These 10 Legendary LA Cemeteries

 Keep reading for our guide to LA cemeteries, along with the stories of the Hollywood elite who rest within them, some of whom might otherwise be forgotten:

 Built in 1899, the massive grounds of Hollywood Forever have cradled life as well as death: wandering peacocks, peahens, turtles, ducks, and geese also call the cemetery home.

 Hollywood Forever is also the epicenter of activities that honor its residents.
-Though on hold this year, the annual Dia de Los Muertos commemoration is celebrated on two nights from November 1st and 2nd—the first “Day of the Innocents” is for the youth, while the second day is for the adults.
-For this traditionally Mexican holiday, participants decorate graves as a way of inviting their loved ones back to earth.
+The annual Dia de Los Muertos celebration is held on the Saturday before the holiday arrives, though visitors in late October and early November will still see decorated gravesites.
+For this traditionally Mexican holiday, ofrendas, or altars, are created as a way of inviting their loved ones back to earth.
 Cemetery markers are dressed in colorful decor to celebrate the vibrant lives of those at rest.
 Marigolds, sugar skull calaveras, bread, wine, and other offerings are often placed upon graves for loved ones to feast on during their brief time back to earth.